MicrosoftDocs/azure-docs/articles/cognitive-services/Computer-vision/QuickStarts/CSharp-print-text.md

 ---
-title: "Quickstart: Extract printed text with the Computer Vision REST API OCR operation and C#"
+title: "Quickstart: Extract text with the Computer Vision REST API OCR operation and C#"
 titleSuffix: "Azure Cognitive Services"
-description: In this quickstart, you extract printed text from an image using the Computer Vision REST API OCR operation with C#.
+description: In this quickstart, you extract text from an image using the Computer Vision REST API OCR operation with C#.
 services: cognitive-services
 author: PatrickFarley
 manager: nitinme